 I thought it would be a good idea to say hello to some of the new readers of the blog by writing about one of the terms that I use frequently on my site-a term that I still consider to be one of the best descriptors of what it is that I do–Root Magic.

 Now, you can probably tell from the name of my business that I like roots.
 A root fixes a plant in place by providing nourishment to all its parts in order for the rest to grow, spread out, and flourish exactly as it is meant to do.
-I believe our own roots–our family traditions, ancestor knowledge, and folk ways–do the same things for us in our lives.
-So first and foremost root magic pays attention to these things-the traditions you grew up with, the beliefs and little rituals that you learned from your kind of crazy aunt or your loquacious grandmother.
-In some cases family ties are not so tight but individuals still feel pulled to a specific tradition or set of beliefs.
-Often that is ancestral knowledge pulsing through your blood and should be heeded.
+We also have roots and I believe our own roots–our family traditions, ancestor knowledge, and folk ways–do the same things for us in our lives.
+First and foremost, Root Magic pays attention to these things; the traditions you grew up with, the beliefs and little rituals that you learned from your kind of crazy aunt or your loquacious grandmother.
+In some cases where family ties are not so tight individuals still feel pulled to a specific tradition or set of beliefs.
+Often that is ancestral knowledge pulsing through your blood and it should be heeded.

-Can you learn root magic?
+Can you learn Root Magic?
 Of course!
-The best place to start in my opinion is with your own bloodline-what traditions, stories, faerie tales, and beliefs are found among your people and/or among the lands in which you live and love?
-Usually talking to older people and children can provide really good information-or at least leads on these questions.
+The best place to start in my opinion is with your own bloodline.
+Ask yourself: What traditions, stories, faerie tales, and beliefs are found among your people and/or among the lands in which you live and love?
+Usually talking to older people and children can provide really good information-or at least leads-for these questions.
 Two other excellent places to look are traditional healing/medicinal remedies and food recipes/traditions that have been handed down.
-If you are interested in an eclectic approach to root magic and spirituality then you may also want to check out The Miracle Tree Sessions–my year and a day training program!
+If you are interested in an eclectic approach to Root Magic and spirituality then you may also want to check out The Miracle Tree Sessions–my year and a day training program!